Careers

 Please email a Resume and Cover Letter to: jobs@aquarium.org

-This position is exempt according to the Fair Labor Standards Act.
+This full-time, hourly position is non-exempt according to the Fair Labor Standards Act.
+This position includes full benefits coverage.

 The Oregon Coast Aquarium is an equal opportunity employer, and all qualified applicants will receive consideration for employment without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.